 One of Bev’s favorite programs at the SPCA was working with SUNY Cortland students who observed her obedience classes.
 As a group she and the students evaluated each dog.
 The students kept a book and recorded all work that was done each day.
 On class night the shelter dogs were brought over to the facility where class was held for the students to work with them outside of the shelter environment.
 This gave the dogs a break from the shelter and exposure to people that may want to adopt them as well as getting some love and attention.
 Students earned one or three credits toward graduation from this program.
 The dogs that were adopted out of this program stayed in their new homes!
 What an improvement the students made in the lives of the dogs they worked with!
 Thank you students!

 Bev also worked with the Syracuse Obedience Training club from 1980 to 1990 and was an SOTC Instructor.
 She and her best buddy Ty, her Doberman Pinscher, earned a CD (Companion Dog) title and a CDX (Companion Dog Excellent) title.
-They were just about ready to compete for Ty’s UD (Utility Dog) title, but Ty was diagnosed with Wobbler’s Syndrome and was no longer able to compete.
+They were just about ready to compete for Ty’s UD (Utility Dog) title when Ty was diagnosed with Wobbler’s Syndrome and was no longer able to compete.
 Ty throughout his life was an ambassador for his breed.

-Bev is a member of APDT, the Association of Pet Dog Trainers, founded by Ian Dunbar DVM.
+Bev is a member of APDT, the Association of Professional Dog Trainers, founded by Ian Dunbar DVM.
 She has attended many seminars and studied the work of Jean Donaldson, Pat Miller, Ian Dunbar DVM, Terry Ryan, Roger Abrantes, Elise Christiansen DMV, John Rogerson, Kayce Cover, Suzanne Clothier, Sophia Yin, Patricia McConnell, etc.